vocol/vocol/README.md

 2.3.
 Click **Save Configuration**

      Wait few moments until new configuration will be applied.
-You may check the repository to see if the latest changes were applied.
+You may verify this by checking if the web hook is created and a *VoColClient* is attached to the repository (if you already checked the respective services).

 Process of installing and configuration of VoCol is finished here.